-Glioblastoma is considered one the deadliest cancers with an average five-year survival rate of only about 10 per cent with most succumbing to the disease in 15 months.
+Glioblastoma is considered one the deadliest cancers with an average five-year survival rate of only about 10% with most succumbing to the disease in 15 months.

 Researchers from the Hospital for Sick Children in Toronto and the University of Cambridge in the U.K. have worked together to better understand what drives the individual cells in this aggressive cancer.
 They also looked into what drugs could be used to target the cells within the tumour.